User Control

 What are the Challenges to Design for User Control?

 To design for optimal user control can lead to more difficult design decisions throughout iterations in the design and development process.
-The primary concerns for designers are how they:
+The primary concerns for designers come down to how they:

 1. Balance User Control and Simplicity

-One of the main challenges that designers face when they try to incorporate user control is to maintain simplicity.
+One of the main challenges that designers face whenever they try to incorporate user control is to keep things simple.
+And to maintain simplicity is a huge part—and challenge—of getting things right for users.
 While users appreciate having control, they also value simplicity and ease of use.
-For example, if software designers offer too many options or flexibility in an app, it can overwhelm users and lead to decision paralysis.
-Therefore, the challenge is for designers to strike a balance between how they provide user control and maintain a minimalist and intuitive interface.
+For example, if software designers offer too many options or flexibility in an app, it can overwhelm users—and lead them to decision paralysis.
+So, the challenge is—for designers—to strike a balance between how they provide user control and maintain a minimalist and intuitive interface.

 2. Prevent Unintended Consequences

-While it's essential to allow users to undo actions, designers must also ensure that these functionalities don't compromise the integrity of the system or lead to data loss.
-This requires careful planning throughout the UX design process and robust system design as the product develops for the target audience.
+While it's an essential thing to let users undo actions, designers have got to make sure that these functionalities don't compromise the integrity of the system or lead to data loss, too.
+This calls for careful planning throughout the UX design process and robust system design as the product develops for the target audience.

 3. Adhere to Standard Conventions

-To design for user control also means to follow standard conventions.
-Users often have ingrained expectations about how certain functions should work.
-These notions come from their previous experiences with other products.
-If designers deviate from these conventions, they can confuse users and negatively impact usability.
-Therefore, while designers innovate and add unique elements, they must ensure they keep to established norms and design patterns.
+To design for user control—and do it well—means to follow standard conventions, too.
+Users often have deep-held expectations about how certain functions should work.
+And these notions come from their previous experiences with other products.
+So, if designers deviate from these conventions, they can confuse users and work against their product’s usability.
+So, while designers innovate and add unique elements, they’ve got to make sure that they keep to established norms and design patterns.

 Watch our video on UI design patterns to understand more about what users can expect to encounter in mobile apps, website designs and more: